Variational-toolbox-based separability detection of multiqubit states: Numerical simulations

 The mixed state $\varrho_3(q)$ is a fully separable state if and only if $q\in[\frac{4}{5},1]$~\cite{guhne2010separability}.
 Therefore, the state $\varrho_4(0.9)$ is a fully separable mixed state.
-We employ Algorithm 1 to learn the state $\varrho_4(0.9)$ by selecting $S=8,9,10,11$.
+We employ Algorithm 1 to learn the state $\varrho_4(0.9)$ by selecting $S=8,9,10,11$ shown in Fig.~\ref{Fig3}(b).
 The minimization value of the cost function $F_{11}$ is lower than the threshold $10^{-4}$.
-Note that $11(1+2\times4)=99$ parameters are sufficient to detect the state $\varrho_4(q)$ is a fully separable mixed state.
-As a comparison, the fixed parameterization uses $2^4(1+2\times4)=144$ parameters~\cite{consiglio2022variational}.
-Moreover, the rank of the state $\varrho_4(0.9)$ is $8$ which is not a full-rank state.
-Thus, our adaptive methods are more efficient for low-rank states than the fixed parameterization~\cite{consiglio2022variational}.
+Note that $11(1+2\times4)=99$ parameters are sufficient to detect that the state $\varrho_4(q)$ is a fully separable mixed state.
+As a comparison, the fixed parametrization uses $2^4(1+2\times4)=144$ parameters~\cite{consiglio2022variational}.
+Moreover, the rank of the state $\varrho_4(0.9)$ is $8$, which is not a full-rank state.
+Thus, our adaptive methods are more efficient for low-rank states than the fixed parametrization~\cite{consiglio2022variational}.

-Fig.~\ref{Fig3}(c) shows the optimization process of the state $\varrho_3(0.7)$ by setting $S=1,2,3$ in Algorithm 2.
+Figure~\ref{Fig3}(c) shows the optimization process of the state $\varrho_3(0.7)$ by setting $S=1,2,3$ in Algorithm 2.
 When $S=3$, the minimal value of the cost function $\hat{F}_3$ is lower than a threshold $10^{-4}$.
-Note that there have three PQC in $\mathcal{P}_2$, in which
+Note that there are three PQC in $\mathcal{P}_2$, in which

 Hence, the state $\varrho_3(0.7)$ is either a $2$-separable or a $3$-separable state.
-Denote the learned decomposition is
+Denote the learned decomposition as

 where the pure states $\sigma_m^{*}$ for $m=1,2,3$ are generated by the unitary $V_1$, $\sigma_m^{*}$ for $m=4,5,6$ are generated by the unitary $V_2$, and $\sigma_m^{*}$ for $m=7,8,9$ are generated by the unitary $V_3$.
-We focus on the first pure state $\sigma_1^{*}$ and check the entanglement of the qubit pair $(1,2)$ by using the method in the subsection~\ref{SecIII:A}.
-Fig.~\ref{Fig3}(d) implies that the qubit pair $(1,2)$ is entangled since the purity of the reduced state by tracing the second and the third qubits is $0.6155\neq1$.
-As a result, the pure state $\sigma_1^{*}$ is a $2$-separable state since the corresponding graph of the state $\sigma_1^{*}$ can be divided into $2$ subgraphs.
+We focus on the first pure state $\sigma_1^{*}$ and check the entanglement of the qubit pair $(1,2)$ by using the method in Sec.~\ref{SecIII:A}.
+Figure~\ref{Fig3}(d) implies that the qubit pair $(1,2)$ is entangled since the purity of the reduced state by tracing the second and the third qubits is $0.6155\neq1$.
+As a result, the pure state $\sigma_1^{*}$ is a $2$-separable state since the corresponding graph of the state $\sigma_1^{*}$ can be divided into two subgraphs.
 The result indicates that $\varrho_3(0.7)$ is a $2$-separable state that agrees with the exact result.